leclerc-leo/Building-Dimension/README.md

 - Achievements
 - [Trinkets](https://www.curseforge.com/minecraft/mc-mods/trinkets) (if the mod is present)

-Portals such as for the Nether or the End are disabled.
-But other types of portals from other mods are not.
+Portals from other mods are blocked when being in the building dimension, but you can still use the `/building` command to leave.

 ## Configuration